France’s Macron reappoints Sebastien Lecornu as prime minister

 Following the meeting, “we heard party leaders … saying that they felt Emmanuel Macron was disconnected from what they wanted to put across on the agenda, that he didn’t understand their concerns and they felt ignored, as if the meetings had made the situation even worse,” Al Jazeera’s correspondent added.

-First appointed a month ago, Lecornu, 39, had come under increasing pressure in recent weeks as he struggled to pass a budget through the fractured French Parliament amid a debt crisis.
+First appointed a month ago, Lecornu had come under increasing pressure in recent weeks as he struggled to pass a budget through the fractured French Parliament amid a debt crisis.

+Lecornu now faces several challenges, said Butler, as he must form another government and deliver the budget for 2026 by Monday, in line with the French constitution so that it can be voted on by a “deeply fragmented” Parliament before the end of the year.

+The difficulty in forming a government lies in the fact that many politicians, even ones on the right of the political spectrum who previously approved of Macron, now “don’t want to be part of his [Lecornu’s] government,” said Butler.

 In naming Lecornu, Macron, 47, risks the wrath of his political rivals, who have argued that the best way out of the country’s deepest political crisis in decades was for Macron to either hold snap parliamentary elections or resign.